FRRouting/frr/doc/developer/ospf-api.rst

 ^^^^^^^^^^^^^^^

 In order to originate an opaque LSA, there must be at least one active opaque-capable neighbor.
-Thus, you cannot originate opaque LSAs of no neighbors are present.
-If you try to originate even so no neighbor is ready, you will receive a not ready error message.
+Thus, you cannot originate opaque LSAs if no neighbors are present.
+If you try to originate when no neighbors are ready, you will receive a not ready error message.
 The reason for this restriction is that it might be possible that some routers have an identical opaque LSA from a previous origination in their LSDB that unfortunately could not be flushed due